 Employees may even speak to you about physical or emotional symptoms they might be getting; they might suffer from headaches, stomach problems and complain that they feel angry, frustrated, or upset, because of their job.
 The effects of fear don’t just catch up with them at work, they might cause problems with their family and friends, and lead them to develop unhealthy coping mechanisms.

 A culture of fear should not be explained away by saying ‘this is just the way things are around here.’
-The detrimental effects of fear should be acknowledged, then eradicated.
+The detrimental effects of fear should be acknowledged, and then eradicated.

 How can a leader remove fear from an organisation?